 We’ve recently printed hanger tags for women’s clothing shop Hobbs, for sale items.
 The design naturally reflects the retailer’s brand, but so does the quality of the print.
 A lower quality tag would cheapen the product and make customers question whether the discount was genuine.
 Many customers, especially those shopping in luxury and mid-market to shops, equate quality print with quality products.

 The same is true of packaging.
 Hang tag packaging for socks or other products needs to be robust enough to be displayed on retailer’s stands without suffering any damage.
 However it also needs to attract customers to the product, reflect the brand, and also share all the essential information about that product.
-We think that our packaging for Vicuña Alpaca socks, does an excellent job of this.
+We think that our hanger tags for Hobbs, does an excellent job of this.

 POS printing is alive and kicking!